Hi. I’m Monique.

 Authentic travel is about all about having unforgettable experiences like these (well, maybe without the fear and repression parts) by immersing yourself in the local worlds of the people and places you visit.
 It’s about taking home not just selfies but memories of adventures and experiences that transform you and that way you see the world and your place in it.

-On each Destination page I will be placing local maps, cycling and running routes, playlists of local music, history, culture, art, food, traditions, rituals and celebrations.
-I’ll be adding podcasts with locals and a whole lot more.
+For each destination, you will learn a little about the history and culture or the art and architecture of some of the world’s most fascinating locations.
+You might find local maps, cycling and running routes, playlists of local music, history, culture, art, food, traditions, rituals and celebrations.
+I’ll be adding podcasts and a whole lot more.
 Let me know what you’d love to know about and the places that are on your bucket list.
 As Susan Sontag said, “I haven’t been everywhere, but it’s on my list.”

 And I’d love you to join the TripAnthropologist tribe by signing up for my tips and travel resources so that you can get my latest posts from all over the world!
 Your privacy is important to me and your email details remain completely private.